martmannupb/AmoebotSim-2.0/Documentation/model_ref/pin_cfgs.md

 A maximal set of connected partition sets is called a *circuit*.
 We say that a particle is *on the circuit* if one of its partition sets is contained in the circuit.
 If any particle on the circuit sends a beep on a partition set in the circuit, all partition sets in the circuit will receive a beep.
-Note that a circuit can contain multiple partition sets of the same particle, causing them to behave as if they were merged.
+Note that a circuit can contain multiple partition sets of the same particle, causing them to behave as if they were one set.
 If a circuit contains at least one partition set of each particle, i.e., all particles are on the circuit, we call it a *global circuit*.
 An easy way to establish a global circuit is to give each particle a global pin configuration.